Code-Institute-Submissions/ms1-travelsweden/README.md

 ## Alt Tags

-In order to ensure that all images are accessible for those using a screen reader, I have ensured that the large number of images used throughout the site include alt tags.
+In order to ensure that all images are accessible for those using a screen reader, I have ensured that all images used throughout the site include alt tags.

 ## Forms